Polytechnique Montréal: History

 Until the 1960s, the main purpose of the school was to train engineers.
 However, from 1959 on, the focus went to research.
 Nowadays, it is a leading research institution in applied sciences in Canada.

-In 1977, a SLOWPOKE reactor, of the SLOWPOKE-2 type, was installed at Polytechnique Montréal.
-The non-power reactor operating licence was renewed and is valid from July 1, 2013, until June 30, 2023.
-The reactor has been in operation for 36 years and is used for research, teaching, neutron generation and isotope production.
+In 1976, a SLOWPOKE-2 reactor was installed at Polytechnique Montréal.
+The operating licence for the non-power reactor was renewed June 23, 2023, and is valid until June 30, 2033.
+The reactor has been in operation since 1976 and is not expected to operate beyond 2040.
+It is used for research, teaching, neutron generation and isotope production.